cyrilgebara/MBD2019/README.md

 #Data Scientist

-Projects done during my work as a Data Scientits can't be uploaded due to confidentiality
+Projects done during my work as a Data Scientist can't be uploaded due to confidentiality

 #MBD_IE